Author's Note

 She knelt before the altar, draped in heavy scarlet robes.
 The melody, once vibrant, now spilled from her concealed lips as a soft, wordless hum.
 Sensing my eyes upon her, she rose with an ethereal grace and turned toward me.
 From within the shadows of her hood, unseen eyes locked onto mine.

-A force beyond reason compelled me forward.
 Every instinct screamed for me to turn back.
-Yet my feet moved of their own accord, as if pulled by invisible threads.
+Yet my feet moved of their own accord, bound to a will beyond my own.

 I took a step.
 Then another.